 But any tight-knit bureaucracy such as the army has its own stifling effect on dissenting opinions.
 On this matter, dissenting Cadets - and dissenting West Point graduates as well - were effectively silenced, fearing for their careers.
 "It is not wise," Blaik observed as a man well-acquainted with the ways of the military, "for men still in service to express public opposition to the chain-of-command point of view."

-When the Hand Board's findings confirmed the tactical board's recommendation for dismissal, Blaik considered it something of a betrayal, maintaining that he had been given "strong reason" to believe that it would call for something short of expulsion.
+When the Hand Board's findings confirmed the tactical board's recommendation for dismissal, Blaik considered it something of a betrayal, maintaining that he had been given "strong reason" to believe that it would call for something short of dismissal from the Academy.

 Years later, Blaik would visit with General Middleton at Louisiana State, where he took the opportunity to ask the General why the Board had seemingly changed its mind.
 Middleton told him that the seniors (first-classmen) the authorities had selected for them to interview had stated that if the accused cadets were not dismissed, the entire Corps would resign!

 This was ridiculous, Blaik knew, because at the time in question, nobody could possibly have claimed to speak for the entire Corps of cadets.
 It was summertime, and the Corps was dispersed.
 The first class was on leave and the second class was away; only the yearling (sophomore) class was even at the academy.